-Risk factors for dyslipidemia (high LDL, low HDL, high triglycerides) include physical inactivity, obesity, abdominal obesity, metabolic syndrome, hypertension, an atherogenic diet (high in saturated fatty acids, cholesterol, and sodium), consumption of added dietary sugars, genetic factors (including family history of familial hypercholesterolemia), increased age, male sex, and hypothyroidism.^{7,8,30,31} Elevated triglycerides are associated with overweight and obesity, physical inactivity, smoking, excess alcohol intake, high carbohydrate diet, other diseases such as diabetes and nephritic syndrome, medications such as corticosteroids or estrogens, and genetic factors.7 Hyperlipidemia is also associated with human immunodeficiency virus infection, renal transplant, and use of antipsychotic medications and protease inhibitors.32-34
+Risk factors for dyslipidemia (high LDL-C, low HDL-C, high triglycerides) include physical inactivity, obesity, abdominal obesity, metabolic syndrome, hypertension, atherogenic diet (high in saturated fatty acids, cholesterol, and sodium), consumption of added dietary sugars, genetic factors (including family history of familial hypercholesterolemia), older age, male sex, and hypothyroidism. ^{7,8,30,31} Elevated triglycerides are associated with overweight and obesity, physical inactivity, smoking, excess alcohol intake, high carbohydrate diet, other diseases such as diabetes and nephritic syndrome, medications such as corticosteroids or estrogens, and genetic factors.
+7 Hyperlipidemia is also associated with HIV infection, renal transplant, and use of antipsychotic medications and protease inhibitors.
+32-34

-Dyslipidemia is a risk factor for CHD.7 Other modifiable risk factors for CHD include hypertension, smoking, thrombogenic/hemostatic state, diabetes, obesity, physical inactivity, and an atherogenic diet.
-Non-modifiable risk factors include age (male \geq 45 years, female \geq 55 years), male sex, and family history of early CHD.
+Dyslipidemia is a risk factor for CHD.7 Other modifiable risk factors for CHD include hypertension, smoking, thrombogenic/hemostatic state, diabetes, obesity, physical inactivity, and atherogenic diet.
+Nonmodifiable risk factors include age (\geq 45 years in men, \geq 55 years in women), male sex, and family history of early-onset CHD.

-Non-HDL-C (i.e., total cholesterol minus HDL-C) is a measure that includes all potentially atherogenic lipoprotein particles (LDL, VLDL, intermediate-density lipoprotein [IDL], and lipoprotein[a]), and it may be a more accurate predictor of CHD risk than LDL-C.^{32,34,35} Apolipoprotein-B directly measures the total number of atherogenic particles, although it is unclear whether it adds to HDL-C and total cholesterol as a marker of CHD risk.^{34,36-39} In addition, total and HDL-C are easier and less costly to measure.
-Other potential risk factors for CVD include alternative measures of lipid status such as total cholesterol-to-HDL ratio or other lipoprotein levels and non-lipid factors such as inflammatory markers (e.g., C-reactive protein,40 homocysteine) and thrombogenic factors (e.g., fibrinogen, antithrombin III, factor V Leiden).7 intermediate-risk persons for CHD as high-risk, although it found that evidence for C-reactive protein was promising.40 Clinical practice guidelines continue to predominantly focus on LDL-C as the primary lipid risk factor.
+Non-HDL-C (i.e., TC minus HDL-C) is a measure that includes all potentially atherogenic lipoprotein particles (LDL, VLDL, intermediate-density lipoprotein, and lipoprotein[a]) that may be a more accurate predictor of CHD risk than LDL-C. ^{32,34,35} Apolipoprotein B is a direct measure of the total number of atherogenic particles, although it is unclear whether it adds to HDL-C and TC as a marker of CHD risk. ^{34,36-39} In addition, TC and HDL-C are easier and less costly to measure.
+Other potential risk factors for CVD include alternative measures of lipid status, such as TC-to-HDL-C ratio or other lipoprotein levels, and nonlipid factors, such as inflammatory markers (e.g., C-reactive protein, 40 homocysteine) and thrombogenic factors (e.g., fibrinogen, antithrombin III, factor V Leiden).
+7 persons at intermediate risk for CHD as high risk, although it found that evidence for C-reactive protein was promising.
+40 Clinical practice guidelines continue to predominantly focus on LDL-C as the primary lipid risk factor.

-In 2008, the USPSTF recommended screening with a fasting or nonfasting HDL, with either the total cholesterol or a measure of LDL.4 In 2009, a USPSTF evidence review of nine emerging risk factors including C-reactive protein, leukocyte count, homocysteine levels, and lipoprotein levels found that evidence was insufficient to support the use of these risk factors to reclassify
+In 2008, the USPSTF recommended screening with a fasting or nonfasting HDL-C level and either TC or a measure of LDL-C.4 In 2009, a USPSTF evidence review of nine emerging risk factors, including C-reactive protein, leukocyte count, homocysteine levels, and lipoprotein levels, found that evidence was insufficient to support the use of these risk factors to reclassify